atomist/automation-client/README.md

     version: "0.0.1",
 //  ^ -- and a semver version

-    teamId: "T1L0VDKJP",
+    teamIds: "T1L0VDKJP",
-//  ^ -- the id of your chat team which you can get by running '@atomist pwd'
+//  ^ -- the ids of your chat teams which you can get by running '@atomist pwd'

     commands: [
 //  ^ -- register all your command handlers